ICT4LT Module

 Winke P. & MacGregor D. (2001) Review of Hot Potatoes, Language Learning and Technology 5, 2: 28-33.
 Available at: http://llt.msu.edu/vol5num2/review3/default.html

-CAA Centre website: A site that has been designed to provide general information and guidance on the use of Computer Aided Assessment (CAA) in higher education: http://www.caacentre.ac.uk
+CAA Centre website: A site that has been designed to provide general information and guidance on the use of Computer Aided Assessment (CAA) in higher education.

-Graham Davies's Favourite Websites: For a selection of sites relating to language learning and teaching, see Graham's page at: http://www.camsoftpartners.co.uk/websites.htm.
-This page contain links to many websites that offer interactive exercises and tests.
-See the entry under Language Testing on Graham's page.
+Graham Davies's Favourite Websites: An extensive list of websites relating to language learning and teaching, including many links to websites that offer interactive exercises and tests.

-Language Testing: A very interesting set of Web pages maintained by Glenn Fulcher at the University of Leicester.
-Extensive information about all aspects of language testing: http://www.le.ac.uk/education/testing/ltr.html
+Language Testing Resources: A comprehensive and very interesting set of Web pages maintained by Glenn Fulcher at the University of Leicester.
+Extensive information about all aspects of language testing.

 Please cite this